SwapyNetwork/swapy-exchange-protocol/README.md

 * 7762959: Musicoin, the music blockchain
 * etc

 The value of TOKEN_ADDRESS depends on the network.
-We created the Swapy Token Faucet to distributte an ERC20 Token and support our testnet releases.
+We created the [Swapy Token Faucet](https://github.com/SwapyNetwork/swapy-test-faucet) to distribute an ERC20 Token and support our testnet releases.
+Follow the repos description to use a deployed Token, e.g., Ropsten and Infura, or make your own deploy to another network.

 After that, make available your environment file inside the bash context:
 ```